-For models that have a scroll compressor, the compressor pumps refrigerant throughout the system by the interaction of a stationary and an orbiting scroll.
+The scroll compressor pumps refrigerant throughout the system by the interaction of a stationary and an orbiting scroll.
 The scroll compressor has no dynamic suction or discharge valves, and it is more tolerant of stresses caused by debris, liquid slugging, and flooded starts.
-The compressor is equipped with a noise reducing shutdown device and an internal pressure relief port.
+The compressor is equipped with an internal pressure relief port.
 The pressure relief port is a safety device, designed to protect against extreme high pressure.
-The relief port has an operating range between 550 (26.34 kPa) and 625 psig (29.93 kPa) differential pressure.
+The relief port has an operating range between 550 and 625 psig differential pressure.